 To get your fix of under-the-sea scenes, book a berth on the hotel's speedboat, which ferries guests out to the house reef daily at 2pm.

-Children are welcome – baby cots are provided free of charge and extra beds for older kids cost US$40 a night.
+Children are welcome – baby cots are provided free of charge and extra beds are available (free for 2-11, and $244 for 12 and over).
 Play is the family-friendly island, where there's a kids club and daily activities.
 Babysitting costs from US$20 an hour.

 Children are welcome – baby cots are free and extra beds for kids aged three to 15 cost US$40 a night.

 All ages, though older children will get the most out of the activities here.